 The Coast Guard's FY2013 budget initiated a new project for the design and construction of a new polar icebreaker.
-The Coast Guard's proposed FY2013 budget requested \$8 million in FY2013 acquisition funding to initiate survey and design activities for the ship, and projected an additional \$852 million in FY2013-FY2017 for acquiring the ship.
-The Coast Guard's FY2013 budget anticipated awarding a construction contract for the ship "within the next five years" and taking delivery on the ship "within a decade."
+The project received \$7.609 million in FY2013 and \$2.0 million in FY2014.
+The Coast Guard's proposed FY2015 budget requests \$6 million to continue initial acquisition activities for the ship.